 1. Get the gpg key:

-Firstly, press Ctrl+Alt+T on keyboard to open a terminal window (or search for and open it from start menu).
-Then, run the command below to download the key:
+Firstly, press Ctrl+Alt+T on keyboard to open up a terminal window (or search for and open it from start menu).
+Then, run single command below:

 2. Add Signal apt repository: